 The National Disability Insurance Scheme (NDIS)

-The NDIS is the new way of distributing funding to people living with Disability.
+GCCL is a registered NDIS provider for individuals and their families wanting the highest standard of Tweed Heads and Gold Coast disability services.
+The NDIS is the new way of distributing funding to people living with disability.
 Rather than the state Governments Department of Communities allocating funding to state based disability services and some individuals with Disability, the NDIA will distribute funding to every eligible person living with Disability individually.
 This funding can then be used to purchase the supports and services you need and from whatever service provider you choose.

 The underlying values of the NDIS are choice and control.
 Individual funding supports these values, enabling people with disability to live the life that works for them.

 To maximise your NDIS opportunities we encourage you to understand the system has much as you can and to vision for yourself the life that you would like – the everyday life.

 Have a vision for what a good life for you would look like.
 The NDIS is not going to fund the extraordinary but are going to be asking you what is important to you to live a life that is like your same age peers.
 Generally support is focused around areas of daily living that require support; personal care, transportation, communication, as well as identifying what support is needed to engage in study or employment, recreational and social activities and independent living options.

 It is important to think about what your dreams are for these elements of your life.
 If you need help with this it can be a rewarding and productive experience to bring in your family, friends and carers to sit together to help you identify these things and put together a vision for what a good life or even a good day looks like for you and what supports you would need to achieve this.

 It can be helpful to bring these same people together as a “Circle of Support” on a regular basis to help keep you on track towards the goals you set and how well supports are working for you.